Related Posts: Canoeing From The Pikitigushi’s Cliff Lake to Echo Rock on Lake Nipigon … a summary of our trip with lots of pix

 - campsite: north end, east side of the lake; 1 x 4 person; 2 x 2 person sites

 With our canoe strapped on to one of the de Havilland’s pontoons and our gear piled in the back of the plane, we made the less than 30-minute flight from Mattice Lake to Cliff Lake.
-We had originally planned just to get shuttled to the Bear Camp off the logging road that crosses the Pikitigushi some 40 kilometers south of Cliff Lake and paddle up to the lake over a couple of days.
+We had originally planned just to get shuttled to the Bear Camp off the logging road that crosses the Pikitigushi some 40 kilometers south of Cliff Lake and then paddle up to Cliff Lake over a couple of days.

 We asked Yves to land at the north end of the long and narrow lake.
 We had set up camp on a point on the east side of the lake five summers ago which we remembered as an excellent spot.